Dessera/tcalc/docs/SYNTAX.md

 def factorial(n) if n then n * factorial(n - 1) else 1
 ```

-> It's undefined behavior to call a function that recurses infinitely for now.

 ## Function Call

 Use `()` to call a function.